ChandrasekarPerumal/CountrySimilarity/README.md

-Pull the project, do maven update and run the project.<br>
+Pull the project, do maven update and run the application.<br>

 Use the below end point.<br>